LRP4RAG: Detecting Hallucinations in Retrieval-Augmented Generation via Layer-wise Relevance Propagation: Results

-In the first experiment, we aim to analyze the differences in the distribution of relevance between hallucinated samples and normal samples.
-We illustrate the differences from 3 perspectives (box plot, line graph, heatmap).
+\textbf{Experimental Design. } In response to RQ1, we conduct an empirical study on 989 RAG samples from RAGTruth.
+We aim to analyze the differences in the distribution of relevance between hallucinated samples and normal samples, thus demonstrating the reasonableness of employing LRP for detecting RAG hallucinations.